P1-Ro/mini-remote-downloader/README.md

 ## Usage

-You can use included web interface or via `POST` request.
+You can use downloader with included web interface or via `POST` request.

 ### Web Interface
 Navigate your browser to `http://{SERVER_ADDRESS}:9000`, browser will ask you for username and password.
 After login you can start downloading.